ObjectsCountries/Dotfiles/Minecraft/README.md

 # Minecraft

 My preferred launcher is [Prism Launcher](https://prismlauncher.org), and my preferred mod loader is [Fabric](https://fabricmc.net).
-My skin is Classic as opposed to Slim.
+My skin is Classic as opposed to Slim, and uses the [Home Cape](https://minecraft.wiki/w/Home_Cape).

 ## Mods